kuffel/ex_app/thesis/README.md

 # Thesis

-Folder for various plantuml based diagrams for the thesis.
+Folder with the LaTex source files for the thesis.

+Use scripts/generatePdf.sh to create the PDF.

-## Getting started
+## Generate diagrams

+The diagrams folder contains plantuml files for various diagrams.

 Install this tools to generate the diagrams:

 ```bash